MR

 • Rewards: Variable

-The American Express Aeroplan Reserve is one of Canada’s best Aeroplan credit card.
+The American Express Aeroplan Reserve is one of Canada’s best Aeroplan credit cards.
 Even though it charges a $599 annual fee, it compensates it with a wide range of rewards, such as 90,000 points welcome bonus, 30,000 for spending $3,000 in the first three months of registration, and 5,000 Aeroplan points for spending up to $1,00 worth of monthly billing in the first year of membership.

 Pros